 There are three self-catering cottages; Rushcroft Lodge sleeps 2-3 in spacious luxury; and the other two sleep 4.
 All offer exceptional value for money.
 Lynn has a wonderful eye, and the light, space, airiness and decor of each, and their individual little gardens are absolutely first class.
 Every detail has been considered.
-There is also a beautiful colourful Gypsy Caravan in the most romantic secluded corner of one of the meadows.
+There is also a beautiful cosy Shepherds Hut in the most romantic setting with a deck and fire pit over looking the farm.

 Rushcroft, unusually, provides outstanding accommodation for up to four horses, in large, comfortable, clean and tidy stables, and vast pastures with automatic water provided, and grass, even in the hottest temperatures, negating the need to feed hay.
 The whole atmosphere is extremely calm, laissez-faire and relaxed.
 There is also a beautiful outside menage with an assortment of jumps that you can use at any time.
 Up to 2 dogs are welcome but must be kept on leads at all times.

 The campsite, which is separate from the cottages, is calm and peaceful, and has 40 sites that can be rotated to provide excellent quality pitches at all times throughout the season.
 We only invite guests who enjoy the natural environment and we do not accept large groups in the camping fields, where we have a quiet by 10.30 policy, so that everyone can enjoy the tranquility of nature and sounds of the wildlife.